This article is no longer maintained, so its content might be out of date.

 Turn Tracking Protection on or off

-- Click on the Firefox menu button to open the menu panel.
+- Click on the Firefox menu button The image "fx57menu" does not exist. to open the menu panel.

 - Click the switch next to to turn it on or off.

 Turn Tracking Protection on or off automatically for certain sessions

 By default, Firefox blocks trackers only in Private Browsing windows.
 You can customize Tracking Protection so that it's on all the time, only in private windows or not at all.

 - In the Menu bar at the top of the screen, click and then select or , depending on your macOS version.Click the menu button and select .

 - Always: Keep Tracking Protection on as you browse.